da4all/da4all.github.io/_showcase/powerofdatause.md

 description: This is the first video in the "Adolescent Data Dashboard" series.

 teaser: >
-  This video discusses how youth advocates can harness the power of data to create impactful positive social change and healthier lives.
+  "This video discusses how youth advocates can harness the power of data to create impactful positive social change and healthier lives.

 <br><br>